limkokhole/pinterest-downloader/README.md

                            newer images reorder below local highest Pin ID image and missed unless fetch all pages.
       -ua, --update-all     Update all folders in current directory recursively based on theirs urls-pinterest-downloader.urls.
+New
-                           Options other than -c, -j, -rs, -ps/p will ignore. -c must same if provided previously or else filename not same will re-download.
+                           section will not downlaod.
+New board may download if previously download by username Options other than -c, -j, -rs, -ps/p will ignore. -c must same if provided previously or else filename not same will re-download.
                            Not recommend to use -c at all.
       -es, --exclude-section
                                 Exclude sections if download from username or board.
       -ps HTTPS_PROXY, --https-proxy HTTPS_PROXY